 - Financial planning: Analyse your operating costs, cash flows, expenses and estimated profits.

-Operations Planning: Plan how you will operate your bakery business on a daily basis.
-Your staff management, raw material handling, order management and maintenance should all be planned to the T.
+- Operations Planning: Plan how you will operate your bakery business on a daily basis.
+Your staff management, raw material handling, order management and maintenance should all be planned.

 - Marketing plan: Your marketing plan will talk about how you will advertise your bakery and attract customers.
 Learn how to do that easier than ever.